 Why this new translation is so good

-Given that Chuang Tzu is one of the greatest philosophers and literary stylists of the Asian world, the existing translations are woeful.
-For the most part they ramble, blandly and meaninglessly.
+Given that Chuang Tzu is one of the greatest philosophers and literary stylists of the Asian world, the existing editions and translations of his work are baffling.
+For the most part they ramble, blandly and at times incoherently.
 Now and then an unusual story impresses you, but even then you never enjoy it for its literary flair.

 This new translation is groundbreaking in three ways: